homes for sale

 The condo and townhouse real estate market for San Jose 95124 & 95118

 How is the Monte Sereno real estate market?
 Because the city is small, with just about 4000 residents, there usually are few homes listed for sale or selling, and with small numbers we can get seeming volatility.
-Last month, for instance, there were only four homes sold!
+Last month, for instance, there were only one home sold!

 There are no condominiums or townhomes in Monte Sereno at present.
 One of the major challenges for this city is to ensure that at least some housing units are deemed “affordable.”
 You can find the city’s housing plan here (a pdf online):